kubernetes/kops/docs/development/how_it_works.md

 #### a) Cluster Spec

 The `kops` API is a definition of struct members in Go code found [here](https://github.com/kubernetes/kops/tree/master/pkg/apis/kops).
 The `kops` API does **NOT** match the command line interface (by design).
-We use the native Kubernetes API machinery to manage versioning the `kops` API.
+We use the native Kubernetes API machinery to manage versioning of the `kops` API.

 The base level struct of the API is `api.Cluster{}` which is defined [here](https://github.com/kubernetes/kops/blob/master/pkg/apis/kops/cluster.go#L40).
-The top level struct contains meta information about the API we are currently using, and the main definition of the cluster itself can be found in `cluster.Spec`
+The top level struct contains meta information about the object such as the kind and version and the main data for the cluster itself can be found in `cluster.Spec`

 It is important to note that the API members are a representation of a Kubernetes cluster.
 These values are stored in the `kops` **STATE STORE** mentioned above for later use.
-By design `kops` will never store information about the cloud in the **STATE STORE**.
+By design kops does not store information about the state of the cloud in the state store, if it can infer it from looking at the actual state of the cloud.

-More information on the API can be found here.
+More information on the API can be found [here](https://github.com/kubernetes/kops/blob/master/docs/cluster_spec.md).

 #### b) Instance Groups